DaniArnaout/DaniArnaout.github.io/menu/faq/README.md

 **Yes.**

-Abstract Layer doesn't modify anything related to headers or footers, so just do it the regular way by dragging a view on top of your `UITableView` in storybaord, or do it by code.
+Abstract Layer doesn't modify anything related to headers or footers, so just do it the regular way by dragging a view on top of your `UITableView` in storyboard, or do it by code.

 ---